-KPA4 (adolescent sexual and reproductive health) of the RMNCAH Policy and Implementation Strategy 2017-2020 states that 'efforts to integrate comprehensive adolescent sexual and reproductive health information and learning into the formal school curriculum are underway with support from UNDP.
+KPA4 (Adolescent Sexual and Reproductive Health) of the RMNCAH Policy and Implementation Strategy 2017-2020 states that 'efforts to integrate comprehensive adolescent sexual and reproductive health information and learning into the formal school curriculum are underway with support from UNDP.
 Upon finalisation of the 'Family Life Education' curriculum units, implementation of this initiative should be actively supported at all levels, and across multiple sectors' (p.30).
-UNFPA has also been active in supporting development of family life education (FLE) for out-of-school youth.
+UNFPA have also been active in supporting development of Family Life Education for out of school youth.

 As outlined in s 15 Education Act, schools in Vanuatu are required to offer the minimum curriculum, approved by the National Education Commission.
-Since 2013, the Vanuatu National Syllabuses include FLE for senior secondary students, however the Family Life Education Syllabus (Year 11-13) has only recently been completed.
+Since 2013, the Vanuatu National Syllabuses include Family Life Education for Senior Secondary students, however the Family Life Education Syllabus (Year 11-13) has only recently been completed.

 The content of the Family Life Education Syllabus (Year 11-13) includes a focus on relationships, understanding gender, sexuality and sexual behaviours, SRH, and violence and safety.
 While content relating to the human body and its development are not specifically addressed in the Family Life Education Syllabus, this is addressed in syllabuses for earlier years (e.g. the Health and Physical Education Syllabus (Years 4-6) covers the physical and emotional changes that occur during puberty).
-Delivery of the FLE content will be achieved through partnership between the Ministry of Health and the Ministry of Education and Training, as highlighted in the RMNCAH Policy and Implementation Strategy 2017-2020.
-One of the objectives under KPA4: Adolescent sexual and reproductive health is:
+Delivery of the Family Life Education content will be achieved through partnership between the MOH and the Ministry of Education and Training, as highlighted in the RMNCAH Policy and Implementation Strategy 2017-2020.
+One of the objectives under KPA4: Adolescent Sexual and Reproductive Health is: